 Drizzle the gnocchi with olive oil.
 Season with black pepper.
 Sprinkle with sage leaves.
 Toss gently and serve immediately.
 Buon appetito!

-Note: I was invited as a guest to this establishment and received a complimentary meal.
+Note: I received a complimentary olive oil sample from Paolo Bonomelli.
 This was not in exchange for a positive review and all opinions expressed here are my own.